hamza-mahjoub/flask-kerberos-module/README.md

 ```
 > When we run `klist`.
 It shows that a **TGS** is created (kerberos ticket granting service).
 * **TGS:** provides tickets and Ticket Granting Tickets to the client systems.
 Ticket Granting Tickets contain the client ID, the client network address, the ticket validity period, and the Ticket Granting Server session key which is used to access service without password exchanging.
+let try adding lines and deleting them by running these commands:
 ```sh
 ./negotiate.py files/file1.txt                 # return content of file1 and status code 200.
 ./add_line.py files/file1.txt hallo there     # add two lines "hallo" and "there" to file1.txt.